annaerrichiello/Principal-Component-Analysis/README.md

 ![](images/eigen.png)

 The eigenvector with the highest eigenvalues is then considered as principal components in most cases.In this case, the first four components are able to axplain at least one variable by themselves.
 However it is possible to base the choice of the principal components on the proportion of variance explained, which indicates how much of the variance in the data is not contained in the first few principal components.
+In other words, the proportion of variance explained helps in understanding the strenght of each component.
 The total variance present in a dataset is defined as:

 ![](images/totvar.png)